 5 Mars RV

-Based in Joliette, Québec.
-5 Mars RV specializes in van conversions with a pop-up top.
-We saw the Imagine model in Maine, which looked pretty neat from the outside.
+Based in Joliette, Québec, Canada.
+5 Mars RV specializes in camper van conversions with a pop-up top.
+The company has manufactured several models of Class B style camper vans including the Imagine and Inspiration, which are both built on the Ram ProMaster chassis.

 Chassis: Dodge Caravan, Ram ProMaster